Babyoilrig/CatrinMentzoni-Portfolio/README.md

 I created this project using Next.JS.
 I chose this package, as I had not used it before – in order to learn more about it (and also because I enjoy a new challenge).

-This project currently displays correctly on the chrome web browser, and on safari mobile browser.
+This project currently displays correctly on the Chrome web browser, and on Safari mobile browser.

 Unfortunately, this project does not yet display correctly on Firefox and Chrome mobile browsers.